kenlomaxhybris/gopractice/gofeatureso/README.md

 Task:
 - Take and rewrite some of those above as Example Tests
-- Identify in Space Invaders some of those ideas from above

 Further reading (for all channel steps)
 - Space Invaders with GoRoutines https://github.com/kenlomaxhybris/spaceInvadersWithGoRoutines